 Once the project has reached its end date HIC will liaise with the study team to ensure that they are finished with the data.
-If they are not, the end date will be updated accordingly within the PM System Safe Haven.
+If they are not an extension can be arranged.
+This may incur an additional charge.

-When the data user confirms that their project is completed the project dataset will be removed from the Safe Haven and archived for 12 years.
-The dataset can be made available again on request if necessary, with any applicable new approvals.
-After 12 years the data will be reviewed by the HIC Governance Committee to authorise either holding it longer, or deleting it.
+When the data user confirms that their project is completed the project dataset will be removed from the TRE and archived for 10 years.
+The dataset can be made available again on request if necessary, with any applicable new approvals and funding.
+After 10 years the data will be reviewed by HIC to authorise either holding it longer or deleting it.

 The archived data project folder will contain:

-- the project folder from within the Safe Haven.
-This should also contain any data user analysis code to enable the study to be re-run if necessary, e.g. to prove findings
+- The project folder from within the TRE.
+This will also contain any data user analysis code to enable the study to be re-run if necessary, e.g. to prove findings

-- the project folder used by the HIC data analyst to hold any requirements, code etc
+- The project folder used by HIC to hold any requirements, code etc.

-- extracted version of any temporary database tables relating to the project.
+- Extracted version of any temporary database tables relating to HIC building the project dataset.
 These will also be removed from production servers

 +44 (0)1382 383718